Pyro-Souls/Mimico/README.md

 Importing and Using Libraries:

-jsx
-Copiar código
 import React, { useState, useEffect } from 'react';
 import { View, Text, TextInput, StyleSheet, Dimensions, Pressable, ImageBackground, ScrollView } from 'react-native';
 import DraggableFlatList, { RenderItemParams } from 'react-native-draggable-flatlist';
 import { useStore } from '../../../providers/store';
-Here you import the necessary libraries and components. useStore is used to access data from the global state.

 Getting Screen Dimensions:

-jsx
-Copiar código
 const { width, height } = Dimensions.get('window');
 This allows you to get the device screen size to adapt the component’s style to different screen sizes.

 Defining Interfaces:

-jsx
-Copiar código
 interface Item {
   id: string;
   title: string;